jadref/buffer_bci/matlab/imageSalience/Readme.md

 3) Start the Matlab based signal processing proces by running: startSigProcBuffer.bat or .sh

+   This will ask you to choose a cap-file which gives the system the electrode locations to use for this experiment.
+For this type of data a good cap-file to use is: `cap_tmsi_mobita_black.txt`

 4) Start the actual experiment by running: runImageSalience.bat or .sh

 5) Start the audience feedback display by running: startFeedback.bat or .sh